Welcome login | signup

 2. I support that barring violation to the rights of others, the right of a free people to be secure in their individual decisions of personal safety, ingestion, expression, activity, association, and property, shall not be violated without due process of law.

-3. I support that the freedom from direct taxation being necessary for the right of a free people to be sovereign in the ownership of their labor and of their property, the imposition of direct taxation shall be restricted at all levels of government to the voluntary patrons of social welfare services, allowing for only indirect taxation of the general public.
+3. I support that the freedom from direct taxation being necessary for the right of a free people to be sovereign in the ownership of their labor and of their property, the imposition of direct taxation shall be prohibited at all levels of government allowing for only indirect taxation with tax deductions for non-patrons of social welfare services.

 4. I support that neither slavery nor involuntary servitude shall exist within the United States or any place subject to their jurisdiction.